All Episodes

 Jeffrey Dahmer's childhood home, though, sold for a good amount of money.

-I think it's Airbnb beat out right now.
+I think it's Airbnb out right now.

-And watch I think in his childhood home.
+I think, yeah, his childhood home.

 But let's keep going with the doc.

-And that he was fascinated by how some ancients cut off the breasts of women and save them for tobacco pouches.
+A former neighbor tells police that Gekt enjoyed reading books on torture practices of ancient cultures and that he was fascinated by how some ancients cut off the breasts of women and saved them for tobacco pouches.

-A girlfriend of Gex comes forward and states that he was always demanding that she cut off her own default.
+A girlfriend of Gekk's comes forward and states that he was always demanding that she cut off her own default and if she didn't do it you can see the house and in the minute 3414 in the YouTube video on the other documentary.

-They'd show the house pretty well.
+They chose the house pretty well.

-In a minute or four.
+In a minute or four?

 The minute 34.